RavikantShinde05/JavaScript_Projects/README.md

-# 🛠️ JavaScript Projects – From Beginner to Expert
+# JavaScript Projects –  Beginner to Expert

 Welcome to the **JavaScript Projects** repository!
 This collection includes a variety of projects built with plain JavaScript, showcasing concepts from beginner to expert level.